Retire in Croatia

 When we asked people what advice they would give someone preparing to move to Croatia, they said:

 "1.
 Expats should research the cost of living in Croatia to ensure they can afford to retire there.
 2. It is important to understand the healthcare system in Croatia and to make sure that expats have adequate health insurance coverage.
 3. Expats should also familiarize themselves with the local laws and regulations, as well as the tax system.
 4. It is also important to research the job market in Croatia to ensure that there are opportunities for expats to find work if needed.
 5. Expats should also consider the language barrier and make sure they are comfortable with the local language.
-6. Finally, expats should research the cultural norms and customs of Croatia to ensure they are prepared to live in the country," said a person in Croatia.
+6. Finally, expats should research the cultural norms and customs of Croatia to ensure they are prepared to live in the country," commented one retiree living in Croatia.

 What type of recreational activities are there in Croatia?